Autocratic legalism

-Autocratic legalism is a form of weaponized legalism and politicisation of the law.
+Autocratic legalism is a form of weaponized legalism and politicization of the law.
 Political scientist Javier Corrales first defined the term in the context of democratic backsliding in the 21st century.
 It was later expanded upon by sociologist Kim Lane Scheppele.
 The term describes the use of legal methods that are used by autocrats to weaken the checks and balances in liberal constitutional democracies, effectively transforming them from democratic systems into autocracies and hybrid regimes.

 Background

 Before the end of the Cold War, the most common form of democratic backsliding occurred through the use of election fraud or the military coup d'état.
 From 1950 to 2016 there were 475 coup attempts, with the height of this era occurring in 1966, with a total of 19 attempted coups, with 12 succeeding in overthrows.
 Since the 1990s, this pattern has changed.
 The most studied cases of democratic backsliding include Venezuela, Hungary, Turkey, Russia, and more recently, the United States.

 Autocratic legalism describes how modern democratic governance faces its greatest threat, not from populism or from overt state violence, but from the law itself.
 Legally elected heads of state use the law to limit and restrict liberalism.
-This in turn weakens checks and balances, consolidates power, and centralizes decision making in the executive branch, eventually transforming liberal democracies into electoral autocracies while maintaining the appearance and facade of a functioning democracy.
+This in turn weakens checks and balances, consolidates power, and centralizes decision-making in the executive branch, eventually transforming liberal democracies into electoral autocracies while maintaining the appearance and facade of a functioning democracy.

 Definition and terms

 Political scientist Javier Corrales defined the idea of autocratic legalism in 2015.
-Corrales applied it to the modern context of democratic backsliding in the 21st century, defining it as "the use, abuse, and non-use of the law in service of the executive branch".
+Corrales applied it to the modern context of democratic backsliding in the 21st century, defining it as "the use, abuse, and non-use of the law in service of the executive branch."